“I’m not smart enough.”

 Here are some more tips that can help you promote a growth mindset with kids:

-1. Help children understand that the brain works like a muscle, that can only grow through hard work, determination, and lots and lots of practice.
+1. Help children understand that the brain works like a muscle, that can only grow through hard work, determination, and lots of practice.

-2. Don’t tell students they are smart, gifted, or talented, since this implies that they were born with the knowledge, and does not encourage effort and growth.
+2. Don’t tell students they are smart, gifted, or talented.
+This implies that they were born with the knowledge, and does not encourage effort and growth.